omnis-ci/omnis-ci.github.io/_guides/sharing-omnis-libraries-on-github.md

 | Windows | `%LOCALAPPDATA%/Omnis/Omnis Studio [Version] x64/archives` |

 ### Commit your changes
+<div class="callout">If running Windows, ensure your library is not open in Omnis before proceeding.
+Omnis places a lock on the `.lbs` file which prevents git from reading it properly. macOS does not place a similar exclusive lock, although it may be prudent to close your library to ensure all changes are flushed to disk.</div>

 Return to GitHub Desktop and you will see a number of files marked for change.
 Enter a summary for your commit, such as ___Initial commit___.

 ![Initial commit]({{ img_root }}/initial_commit.png)